 Buchenwald was one of the largest concentration camps established within German borders.
 Scott entered the camp in April 1945 on a convoy with the 8th Corps of General George S. Patton’s 3rd Army.

 After witnessing the horrors of the Holocaust, Scott returned to Atlanta and joined the Civil Rights Movement.
 In 1948, he became the circulation manager of the Atlanta Daily World.
 The newspaper was founded by his father in 1928.
 It is one of the first black-owned newspapers in the U.S.

 Scott served on the committee for the first official national holiday commemorating Martin Luther King, Jr. Scott was appointed to the Georgia Commission on the Holocaust by Georgia Governors Joe Frank Harris and Zell Miller.
 He was appointed to the United States Holocaust Memorial Council by President George H.W.
 Bush.

 About Dr. Legge

 Jerry Legge was born in Brooklyn and raised in Queens and Long Island.
 He received a Ph.D. in Political Science at Emory and has taught at the University of Georgia since 1980.
-His book, Jews, Turks, and Other Strangers: The Roots of Prejudice in Contemporary Germany was published by the University of Wisconsin Press in 2003.
-Since that time, his research has focused on the Holocaust in Italy, the Malmédy Massacre of U.S. Army troops in the Battle of the Bulge, and on war criminals and collaborators who fled Europe after the war and settled in the U.S., Canada, and South America.
+His research has focused on the Holocaust in Italy, the Malmédy Massacre of U.S. Army troops, and war criminals who fled Europe after the war.